mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_05_NSGs.md

        ![Screenshot](../Media/Module-2/e3bbd69d-95d0-4b3b-98ce-714d30b4d1ef.png)

 11. To confirm that you can access the *myVmWeb* web server from the internet, open an internet browser on your computer and browse to `http://<public-ip-address-from-previous-step>`.
-You see the IIS welcome screen, because port 80 is allowed inbound from the internet to the *myAsgWebServers* application security group that the network interface attached to the *myVmWeb* VM is in.
+You see the IIS welcome screen because port 80 is allowed inbound from the internet to the *myAsgWebServers* application security group that the network interface attached to the *myVmWeb* VM is in.

 | WARNING: Prior to continuing you should remove all resources used for this lab.
 To do this in the **Azure Portal** click **Resource groups**.
 Select any resources groups you have created.
 On the resource group blade click **Delete Resource group**, enter the Resource Group Name and click **Delete**.
 Repeat the process for any additional Resource Groups you may have created. **Failure to do this may cause issues with other labs.** |